AllianzGI Equity & Convertible Income Fund (NYSE:NIE) Short Interest Update

-AllianzGI Equity & Convertible Income Fund (NYSE:NIE – Get Rating) saw a significant growth in short interest during the month of February.
-As of February 15th, there was short interest totalling 26,900 shares, a growth of 67.1% from the January 31st total of 16,100 shares.
-Based on an average trading volume of 89,100 shares, the short-interest ratio is presently 0.3 days.
+AllianzGI Equity & Convertible Income Fund (NYSE:NIE – Get Rating) was the target of a significant decline in short interest in the month of February.
+As of February 28th, there was short interest totalling 10,200 shares, a decline of 62.1% from the February 13th total of 26,900 shares.
+Based on an average daily volume of 92,500 shares, the short-interest ratio is currently 0.1 days.

-Shares of AllianzGI Equity & Convertible Income Fund stock traded down $0.36 during midday trading on Friday, reaching $26.07.
-The company had a trading volume of 80,156 shares, compared to its average volume of 99,990.
-The stock has a fifty day simple moving average of $27.59 and a 200 day simple moving average of $29.55.
-AllianzGI Equity & Convertible Income Fund has a 1-year low of $24.52 and a 1-year high of $32.27.

-The business also recently declared a quarterly dividend, which will be paid on Friday, March 25th.
-Investors of record on Monday, March 14th will be issued a $0.50 dividend.
-The ex-dividend date is Friday, March 11th.
-This represents a $2.00 dividend on an annualized basis and a dividend yield of 7.67%.
-This is a positive change from AllianzGI Equity & Convertible Income Fund’s previous quarterly dividend of $0.38.
+The business also recently disclosed a quarterly dividend, which will be paid on Friday, June 24th.
+Shareholders of record on Monday, June 13th will be issued a dividend of $0.50 per share.
+This represents a $2.00 dividend on an annualized basis and a yield of 8.13%.
+The ex-dividend date is Friday, June 10th.

-Several institutional investors have recently modified their holdings of NIE.
-Janney Montgomery Scott LLC acquired a new stake in shares of AllianzGI Equity & Convertible Income Fund in the third quarter valued at approximately $241,000.
-Cambridge Investment Research Advisors Inc. grew its holdings in AllianzGI Equity & Convertible Income Fund by 2.8% during the 3rd quarter.
-Cambridge Investment Research Advisors Inc. now owns 55,101 shares of the company’s stock worth $1,624,000 after acquiring an additional 1,499 shares during the period.
-Future Financial Wealth Managment LLC acquired a new stake in AllianzGI Equity & Convertible Income Fund during the 4th quarter worth $30,000.
-Blue Bell Private Wealth Management LLC acquired a new stake in AllianzGI Equity & Convertible Income Fund during the 4th quarter worth $144,000.
-Finally, FSB Premier Wealth Management Inc. acquired a new stake in AllianzGI Equity & Convertible Income Fund during the 4th quarter worth $61,000.
+Several institutional investors and hedge funds have recently made changes to their positions in the company.
+Schwarz Dygos Wheeler Investment Advisors LLC boosted its holdings in shares of AllianzGI Equity & Convertible Income Fund by 1.4% in the 4th quarter.
+Schwarz Dygos Wheeler Investment Advisors LLC now owns 171,054 shares of the company’s stock worth $5,156,000 after acquiring an additional 2,286 shares in the last quarter.
+Cambridge Investment Research Advisors Inc. lifted its holdings in AllianzGI Equity & Convertible Income Fund by 3.9% during the 4th quarter.
+Cambridge Investment Research Advisors Inc. now owns 57,231 shares of the company’s stock worth $1,725,000 after buying an additional 2,130 shares in the last quarter.
+Janney Montgomery Scott LLC lifted its holdings in AllianzGI Equity & Convertible Income Fund by 60.4% during the 4th quarter.
+Janney Montgomery Scott LLC now owns 13,103 shares of the company’s stock worth $395,000 after buying an additional 4,936 shares in the last quarter.
+Baird Financial Group Inc. acquired a new position in AllianzGI Equity & Convertible Income Fund during the 4th quarter worth $267,000.
+Finally, Wintrust Investments LLC acquired a new position in AllianzGI Equity & Convertible Income Fund during the 4th quarter worth $209,000.

 AllianzGI Equity & Convertible Income Fund is a closed ended equity mutual fund launched and managed by Allianz Global Investors Fund Management LLC.
 The fund is co-managed by Allianz Global Investors U.S. LLC.
 It invests in the public equity markets of the United States.
 The fund invests in stocks of companies operating across diversified sectors.